 All FaC Activity service providers must notify the department of critical incidents as soon as possible within 48 hours of incidents occurring or within 48 hours of becoming aware of incidents.

-To notify the department, a service provider must complete a critical incident reporting template and email it to their Funding Arrangement Manager.
+To notify the department, you must complete a critical incident reporting template and email it to your Funding Arrangement Manager.

 All FaC Activity providers are required to have procedures in place to receive feedback on their services, including complaints.
 Information on a service provider's complaints policy is available at the service outlet.
 If you wish to make a complaint about a service, contact the service provider management directly in the first instance.